 This is where data visualizations can be helpful.
 They can distill all the findings of data mining into convenient chart- and graph-based reports.
 These can then be quickly analyzed, enabling decision makers to make any necessary changes before problems arise.

 Real-Time Access and Mobility

-Today, data visualization tools must not only provide convenient ways to present relevant data, but also be able to display that data on any device.
+Today, BI visualisation tools must not only be able to provide convenient ways to present relevant data, but also display that data on any device.

 A big part of the decision-making process now happens on the go.
 Therefore, in order to be effective, BI software solutions must come with data visualization options that can easily be displayed and understood on any device.

 Checking your data on a laptop, tablet or even a phone should be just as easy as pressing a few buttons, ensuring that the decision makers of the company have all the necessary information, no matter where they are at that moment.
-Luckily, most of the leading solutions that are available today offer mobile-friendly data visualization tools that can be quickly accessed at any time.
+Luckily, most of the leading solutions available today offer mobile-friendly business intelligence data visualization tools that can be quickly accessed at any time.

-Below are some of the best Business Intelligence software solutions that come with extensive data visualization tools:
+Below are some business intelligence software solutions that come with the top data visualizations on the market:

 The BI solution from SAP allows users to make structured query language (SQL) queries of your relational database, which is then translated into raw data.
 Using ad-hoc reporting — reports created by hand in real time by analysts rather than software — users can request very specific data from their databases.

 SAP BusinessObjects also offers storyboarding capabilities.
 This allows users to outline their presentations of data visualizations in the same interface where the visualization was created.
 In addition to supporting filters for organizing visualizations, SAP’s storyboard interface allows users to add images and text boxes for titles and paragraphs.
 Users can create infographics by adding pictograms or shapes to their storyboards.